Jwonka/Jwonka/README.md

 # Hi, I'm JJ! 👋

-I am a passionate Software Developer/Engineer at Chippewa Valley Technical College, driven by a curiosity for technology and a love for building websites.
+I am a passionate Software Developer/Engineer student at Chippewa Valley Technical College/Western Governors University, driven by a curiosity for technology and a love for building websites.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with other developers.

 ![<Jwonka>'s Stats](https://github-readme-stats.vercel.app/api?username=Jwonka&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)